-21 Yes No p a t Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit o attending if accepted) for first-time, first-year (freshman) applicants for all enrollment? х 21 f "yes," please complete the following: 21 F First or only early decision plan closing date 21 F First or only early decision plan notification date 21 Other early decision plan closing date 21 Other early decision plan notification date 21 F For the Fall 2011 entering class: 21 Number of early decision applications received by your institution

-C21 Num ber of applicants admitted under early decision plan

-C21 Pleas se provide significant details about your early decision plan:
+C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students X to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date For the Fall 2013 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:

-22 Early v action
+C22 Early action

-Yes No
+C22 Yes No

-of an ou have a nonbinding early action plan whereby students are notified admission decision well in advance of the regular notification date o not have to commit to attending your college? x
+C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x

-22 If "ye s," please complete the following:
+C22 If "yes," please complete the following:

-C22 Early action closing date 12/1
+C22 Early action closing date 11/15

-action notification date 1/15 1
+C22 Early action notification date 12/20